deweymao/deweymao.github.io/_posts/2017-05-17-implementation_singleton_pattern.md

 ---
 layout: post
-title:  "A Simple Implementation of Singleton Model"
+title:  "Simple Implementation of Singleton Pattern"
 date:   2017-05-17 06:00:00
 author: Dewey Mao
 categories: C/C++
 ---
+Singleton pattern: Create the only object in the class, and provide a interface to visit the object.

 {% highlight c++ linenos %}
 //singleton.h